FWeinb/nodeshot/README.md

 GET /?url=www.google.com
 # Return a 1024x600 PNG screenshot of the www.google.com homepage

-# Take a screenshot as jpeg
+# Take a screenshot with transparency
-GET /?url=www.google.com&format=jpeg
+GET /?url=www.google.com&transparent=true
-# Return a 1024x600 JPEG screenshot of the www.google.com homepage
+# Return a 1024x600 PNG screenshot of the www.google.com homepage

 # Take a screenshot of the whole page
-GET /?url=www.google.com&fullpage=true
+GET /?url=www.google.com&page=true
 # Return a screenshot of the whole www.google.com homepage

 # Custom viewport size